 This bridge caught my attention.
 I loved the reflection of the bridge in the pond.

 While we walked through the forest, I smelled Spring … an earthy fragrance.
-I tried to capture the smell of Spring in this photograph.
-Can you smell the earth?

 Before leaving the Audubon Center we visited the eagle called Liberty.
 I took a picture of her screeching.
 Neither Valerie nor I had heard an eagle’s cry before.
 That was so cool!